miguelalarcos/simple-binding/README.md

 Explanation
 -----------
 You can see a demo with explanation [here](http://simple-binding.meteor.com).
 See also the example that comes with the package.
+Please note that till not reach the v1.0.0 the API may change.

 API
 ---